 - They should minimise or, if possible, completely stop alcohol consumption.

 - They should mind their diet.
 It is recommended that such individuals eat vegetables, nuts, fish, fruits, cereals, cheese, and whole grains.
 They should minimise the intake of red meat and eat white meat in moderation.

 - Processed food and meat should be avoided.
 When cooking, use unsaturated oils for cooking.
 Unsaturated oils are known to reduce the levels of low-density lipo-proteins.

 - It is advised for such individuals to lose the extra weight and maintain optimum body mass index.

 The take-home message from this article is that contrary to the popular belief that cholesterol is harmful to your health.
 Not all cholesterol is unhealthy, only the low-density lipo-proteins and the triglycerides are dangerous if they occur in large concentrations in the body serum.

 High level of the high-density lipo-proteins is an indicator of good cholesterol health.
-There are other factors to consider when one is diagnosed with cardiovascular problems apart from cholesterol levels.
+There are other factors to consider when one is diagnosed with cardiovascular health problems apart from cholesterol levels.
 Examples of such factors include metal toxicity, other inflammatory diseases, genetics, behavioural factors, among others, that may play a role in the pathogenesis of a heart condition.

 It is, therefore, crucial for physicians and clinicians to carefully assess all presenting conditions before concluding that high cholesterol levels as the prime cause of heart disease.